 I’m not going on here to say that remote work is the perfect work setup for every business.
 Just because it worked for us, doesn’t mean it’s going to automatically work for you.

 So before diving into remote work, it’s crucial to evaluate whether your business operations can effectively transition to a remote setup.
-Consider the nature of your work, the tools your team rely on, and how tasks are typically managed.
+Consider the nature of your work, the tools your team relies on, and how tasks are typically managed.

 Some roles may require physical presence or specialized equipment that isn’t easily accessible outside the office.
 Identify these challenges early on, and determine if they can be addressed through alternative solutions or if certain functions will need to remain in-person.